Which NFL teams have coronavirus cases and the league’s response, explained

 What does this mean for Week 5?

-The Washington Post’s Mark Maske reported that on Thursday another Titans player received a new positive coronavirus test result and that another player whose result was inconclusive on Wednesday tested positive Thursday.
+The Washington Post’s Mark Maske reported that on Thursday another Titans player received a positive coronavirus test result and that another player whose result was inconclusive on Wednesday tested positive Thursday.
 The NFL did not allow the Titans to reopen their team facility on Wednesday as planned after Tennessee did not see any positive tests on Monday or Tuesday.
 The Raiders, the third team that received a positive test on Wednesday, were allowed by the league to practice because it had only one case among its players.
-They reported no new postive cases on Thursday.
+They reported no new positive cases on Thursday.

 The Patriots did not practice Wednesday or Thursday after Gilmore received his positive test result, as it was the third for New England in the past five days (Newton and practice squad defensive lineman Bill Murray were the other players who tested positive).
 The Patriots did not have any new positive tests on Thursday morning, Maske reported, but Coach Bill Belichick confirmed the team facility would remain closed through Thursday.